hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 - Writing a modeling platform in the Heta format
 - Loading platform into Julia environment
-- Creating model's settings and data adding conditions and measurements
+- Creating model's settings and data adding scenarios and measurements
 - Solve problems using the methods: sim, mc, fit
 - Analyze the results